matter-labs/zksync-docs/content/00.build/00.zksync-101/_quickstart/_remix_deploy_contract.md

 access **`ACCESS TO "WRITEFILE" OF "FILE MANAGER"`,** click on Accept.

 ::callout{icon="i-heroicons-light-bulb"}
-Behind the scenes, Remix is using the zkSync Era custom solidity compiler (named `zksolc` ) to generate ZKEVM compatible bytecode.
-[Learn more about zkSync custom compilers](/zk-stack/components/compiler/toolchain/overview).
+Behind the scenes, Remix is using the ZKsync Era custom solidity compiler (named `zksolc` ) to generate ZKEVM compatible bytecode.
+[Learn more about ZKsync custom compilers](/zk-stack/components/compiler/toolchain/overview).
 ::

 We will use our wallet’s configured network to connect and deploy our smart contract so make sure your wallet is